fullstack-development/web3-roadmap/tools/multisig.md

 ## Questions:

 * What is multisig?
-* What benefits multisig has?
+* What benefits does multisig have?
-* Has using of multisig some risks?
+* Does using of multisig have any risks?
 * What is Gnosis?